 Making delicious sweets to impress your date has never been easier.
-Our list of simple Valentine’s Day recipes includes tasty choices such as avocado chocolate mousse and oat berry cups.
+Our list of simple vegan Valentine’s Day dessert recipes includes tasty choices such as avocado chocolate mousse and oat berry cups.

 Crafting a homecooked sweet for your sweetie is a simple but romantic way to show you care.